![]() |

 Viewing the scenery from the dome is an awesome experience.

+Unfortunately you are no longer able to hang out in the vestibules.
 From the Princess cars the best place is the observation deck.
 On

 the GoldStar it is the second floor viewing platform.